Steps to Claim Abandoned Property in Texas

 How Important Is Accurate Record-Keeping?

 Keeping correct documents is critical for property claims.
 Having accurate property records and paperwork demonstrates that you have done your study.
-In Texas, proper documentation can have a significant impact on the success of your claim.
+In Texas, proper documentation can significantly impact the success of your claim.

 What Are the Consequences of Filing Incorrect Information?